hashicorp/consul/website/source/docs/internals/architecture.html.md

 users and developers of Consul form a mental model of how it works, this page documents the system architecture.

-## Glossary

-Before describing the architecture, we recommend reading the [glossary](/docs/glossary) of terms to help clarify what is being discussed.
+-> Before describing the architecture, we recommend reading the [glossary](/docs/glossary) of terms to help clarify what is being discussed.